quadrans/qdckey/README.md

 # qdckey (previously ethkey)

-A Quadrans wallet or an Ethereum wallet consist of a _public address_ and a _private key_.
+A Quadrans wallet consists of a _public address_ and a _private key_.
-When running the [gqdc](https://docs.quadrans.io/nodes/) Quadrans node or [geth](https://geth.ethereum.org/downloads/) Ethereum node the wallet information is stored in a [keystore](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97) file.
+When running the [gqdc](https://docs.quadrans.io/nodes/) Quadrans node the wallet information is stored in a [keystore](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97) file.
 In this file the private key is encrypted using the wallet's password.

-The _ethkey_ tool reads the keystore file and extracts the decrypted private key and the [checksum encoded](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) public wallet address.
+The _qdckey_ tool reads the keystore file and extracts the decrypted private key and the [checksum encoded](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) public wallet address.
 It is also possible to generate QR code images of the key and the address.